jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 ![hackers file]({{https://jsom1.github.io/}}/_images/htb_sk_hackers.png)
 </div>

-The next step is probably to become *pwn* to get higher privileges (lateral movement).
+The next step is probably to become *pwn* (lateral movement).
 Let's have a look at that user's home directory.
 There's a script called *scanlosers.sh* which contains a reference to the *hackers* file located in kid's home:

 <div class="img_container">
 ![pwn directory]({{https://jsom1.github.io/}}/_images/htb_sk_pwn.png)